Adefioye/Web-scraping-projects/README.md

 # Web-scraping

-The following contain projects performed on web scraping
+The following contain projects performed on web scraping:

 1. `business_dataverse` directory contains script that was used to pull data from Harvard dataverse repository -- this is a popular site for getting high-quality articles on a variety of toipcs ranging from politics, government, economics and science.
 Information pulled from the site are __title and URL of articles__.

 This data were pulled to help me easily sort through articles on the specific topics I want from the website.
-I leveraged the use of scrapy, Xpath and CSS Selectors in this project
+I leveraged the use of scrapy, Xpath and CSS Selectors in this project.

 2. `shoprite_recipe` directory contains script that was used to pull Food recipe data from Nigerian Shoprite.
 The information gathered from the website are __name, description, ingredients and method of preparation__.